 Table of Contents

 Roberta Capello is Full Professor of Regional and Urban Economics at Politecnico di Milano.
 She is the editor in chief of Papers in Regional Science, founder and editor in chief of the Italian Journal of Regional Science (2020-2020) and past president of the Regional Science Association International (2009-2010).
-She is the author of a textbook in Regional Economics, published in English (Routledge, London), Italian (Il Mulino, Bologna) and Chinese (Economy and Management Publishing House, Beijing).
+She is the author of a textbook Regional Economics, published in English (Routledge, London), Italian (Il Mulino, Bologna) and Chinese (Economy and Management Publishing House, Beijing).